MalikSiraj/rtl8821CU/README.md

 sudo dkms status
 ``
 ### ARM architecture tweak for this driver (this solves compilation problem of this driver):
+First upgrade the kernel to latest available by using `` sudo apt-get update sudo apt-get upgrade
+``

 Install linux headers and source
 For armbian use `armbian-config` utility to install them
 ```